villesundell/move-for-codespaces/README.md

+# Simple Move template project for Codespaces

-A simple project to enable Move development on GitHub Codespaces.
+A simple project template to enable Move development on GitHub Codespaces.

+Designed to be forked for new projects.

 When inside the codespace, run the following to build everything
 ```